 And if this still doesn’t make sense, then do not worry, as I will further explain all of the above (in detail along with visual aids) in the following sections.

-What Types Of Transmission Systems Are Used In Motorcycles?
+What Are The Different Types Of Transmission Systems Used In Motorcycles?

-Currently, there are 3 common types of transmission systems used in motorcycles, which includes:
+The most common types of transmission systems used in motorcycles are:

 Automatic Transmission Systems